Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Crypto Card Regulation in Serbia

-Serbia's Digital Assets Act (Zakon o digitalnoj imovini), effective June 29, 2021, establishes a comprehensive licensing regime that distinguishes between "virtual currencies" (Bitcoin, Ethereum, stablecoins) and "digital tokens" (security-like instruments subject to securities law).
+Serbia's Digital Assets Act (Zakon o digitalnoj imovini), effective June 29, 2021, establishes a full licensing regime that distinguishes between "virtual currencies" (Bitcoin, Ethereum, stablecoins) and "digital tokens" (security-like instruments subject to securities law).

 The distinction matters: virtual currencies fall under the National Bank of Serbia (Narodna banka Srbije, NBS), while digital tokens are regulated by the Securities Commission (Komisija za hartije od vrednosti, KHoV).